stephanoparaskeva/wdi-project-4-infinite/README.md

 ### Process:
 This was a team based project where I worked with one other developer, [Stephen Sabo](https://github.com/SaboHimself).
 We worked together using Version-Control via Git on GitHub where Stephen was the Git master.
 Both of us would communicate on what we were doing at each point in time.
 We'd handle any Git conflicts together and discuss what we wanted to keep and what we didn't.
 Features were created on separate Git branches before being merged into the development branch.

 I planned my models beforehand using an entity relationship diagram in order to construct the back-end.
-Originally had not included an `end_of_day_balance` on my models and in hindsight, this was a mistake.
+Originally I had not included an `end_of_day_balance` on my models and in hindsight, this was a mistake.

 ![](https://i.imgur.com/AZFHDEj.png)